-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a large mixing bowl, cream butter and sugar until light and fluffy.
 Add egg yolks, one at a time, beating well after each.
 Add cooled chocolate and vanilla.
 Combine the flour, baking soda and salt; add to creamed mixture alternately with the buttermilk.

-- In another bowl, beat egg whites until soft peaks form.
+- In another mixing bowl, beat egg whites until soft peaks form.
 Fold into batter.
 Grease and flour one 8-in. round baking pan and one 13-in. x 9-in. baking pan.
 If desired, line bottoms with waxed paper; grease and flour paper.